 Contribution of special needs schools to education sector focus of Lords debate

-18 October 2024
+25 October 2024

 Debate

-Baroness Monckton of Dallington Forest (Conservative), chair of Team Domenica, a charity supporting disabled people into work, will put forward the debate.
+Baroness Monckton of Dallington Forest (Conservative), chair of Team Domenica, a charity supporting disabled people into work, put forward the debate.

-This is a general debate.
+This was a general debate.
 During debates, members put their experience to good use to discuss current issues and draw the government's attention to concerns.

 Members speaking

-Contributing members include:
+Contributing members included:

 - Lord Addington (Liberal Democrats), president of the British Dyslexia Association